ElenaBiagi/Finito/README.md

 type has to be the same for both commands.
 Support for lookup queries is currently available only for "rarest".

-### Spectrum Preserving String Set (SPSS)
+### Disjoint Spectrum Preserving String Set (DSPSS)
-A SPSS is required as input to build the SBWT index.
-You can obtain canonical unitigs using [ggcat](https://github.com/algbio/ggcat).
+A DSPSS is required as input to build the SBWT index.
+You can obtain canonical unitigs or eulertigs using [ggcat](https://github.com/algbio/ggcat).

 ```
 ggcat build --min-multiplicity 1 -k <k> --output-file unitigs.fna --threads-count 48 input.fna